 Until I learned differently.
 I thought - if the "botanical ingredient" is the star of the show...WHY isn't it the main ingredient?
 So, I got into the kitchen one football Sunday and started making my own product.
 Originally, I only wanted to make one product just for Josh to use on psoriasis - something totally natural that would heal, protect, and also gently exfoliate (today it is called the Sugar Balm).

-I ended up making some much trying to figure it out I had to give portions of it away in ziploc bags to friends and co-workers.
+During my experiment, I ended up making so much product I had to give portions of it away in ziploc bags (so fancy!) to friends and co-workers.
 To my surprise, people asked to BUY more.
 Then, they wanted other products.
 That is how everything began.

 With one product, a completely naive understanding of what it would take to get where I am now (and where I hope to get to), and a very supportive Husband, I quit my job and started Beaute Nouveau.
 I truly had NO idea what I was doing.
 But I just kept experimenting and feeling my way through the dark.

 And, along the way, the cystic acne stopped.
 The migraines stopped.
 I was not longer exhausted, even though I was working so hard.
 I realized that the chemicals in the products and the store environments had made me very sick.
-The hormones IN my skin (not just in my whole body) were all out of whack.
-My pores had been so congested with, quite literally, plastic.
+The hormones in my skin (not just in my whole body) were all out of whack.
+My pores had been so congested with, what I now know is quite literally - plastic.
 After getting off ALL mainstream skin care and makeup products - none of the old problems existed anymore.

 I am true believer and advocate in the power of botanical ingredients to heal, and the power of chemical ingredients to harm.
 I know that skin care products can be created without the harmful chemicals.
 I know, because I make them and they work.